nilpadhiar/Portfolio/README.md

 # Portfolio
-Nil Padhiar's Design portfolio show casing all of his projects.
+Nil Padhiar's Design portfolio showing all of his projects.